 Travel chaos as Storm Eunice hits planes, trains and roads

-Hundreds of flights are cancelled, rail lines are blocked and road bridges are closed.
+Hundreds of flights were cancelled, rail lines were blocked and road bridges were closed.

 Storm Eunice is causing travel chaos, with hundreds of flights cancelled, rail lines blocked and road bridges closed.